chase-moskal/cynic/README.md

 objects can be nested to organize more and more tests

-async functions can return another suite of tests
+async functions can return yet another suite of tests

 ## execute in node, browser, puppeteer, or anywhere else